 It may sometimes seem like those around us have a handle on what’s going on.
 They, however, like us, are making it up.
 In every moment we are doing this.
 Nobody has a time machine.
-When speaking, we don’t know what we’ll be saying in fifteen seconds unless we’re on a rant.
+When speaking, we don’t know what we’ll be saying in a few seconds unless we’re on a rehearsed rant.

 As we make up our lives, we try to keep it fresh.
 Communicating with others, we often want to say something relevant to the present moment and maybe uplifting.
 We want to really strike the core and say something that everyone around us is feeling.
 We want to understand and relate.